Best Medicare Advantage Plans in Idaho (2026)

 Best Idaho PPO Medicare Advantage Providers

-Idaho has 10 PPO options from just two providers, averaging $27 per month, with four plans offering $0 premiums.
-Out-of-pocket maximums are higher than other plan types, averaging $6,915 and ranging from $5,900 to $8,800.
-Star ratings average 3.9, with most plans earning 3.5 stars.
-All plans include enhanced Part D prescription coverage and waive deductibles on select medication tiers.
+Idaho's 10 PPO options come from two providers.
+The average premium is $27 a month; four plans are $0.
+Out-of-pocket maximums average $6,915, ranging from $5,900 to $8,800, which are higher than other plan types in the state.
+Star ratings average 3.9, with most plans at 3.5 stars.
+All include enhanced Part D and waive deductibles on select medication tiers.

 • UnitedHealthcare has the best Medicare Advantage PPO plans in Idaho, with four plans averaging $22 per month and featuring $6,983 MOOP limits and 4.0-star CMS ratings.